-Additionally, notice how at higher energies, the $R_\text{cal, light}$ values of the different hadronic particles actually converge closer to that of the electron, meaning the light compensation effect strengthens with increasing energy (as we have seen its prevalence in the multi-GeV case~\cite{Selfcompensatinglight4GeV}).
-Moreover, it means the presence of varying hadronic primary particles and the energy partition between them causes less of an event-to-event fluctuation in the overall event's $R_\text{cal, light}$ at higher energies.
-Therefore, it makes sense that L1 continues to reconstruct $E_\text{avail}$ well and thus continues to improve in resolution at higher $E_\nu$ in Fig.~\ref{fig:resolution}.
+Additionally, at higher energies, the $R_\text{cal, light}$ values of the different hadronic particles converge toward that of the electron, meaning the light self-compensation effect strengthens with increasing energy (consistent with its prevalence in the multi-GeV case~\cite{Selfcompensatinglight4GeV}).
+Consequently, the presence of varying hadronic primary particles, and the energy partition among them, causes less event-to-event fluctuation in the overall $R_\text{cal, light}$ at higher energies.
+It therefore makes sense that L1 continues to reconstruct $E_\text{avail}$ well and thus continues to improve in resolution at higher $E_\nu$ in \cref{fig:resolution}.

-It also makes sense that L1 has a worse resolution than Q1 at the lowest $E_\nu$ -- the different $R_\text{cal, light}$ values for the lowest energy primary hadronic particles span the whole range from 0 to 1, which are not for the $R_\text{cal, charge}$ values.
+The worse resolution of L1 compared to Q1 at the lowest $E_\nu$ is also expected: the $R_\text{cal, light}$ values of the lowest-energy primary hadronic particles span the entire range from 0 to 1, whereas the corresponding $R_\text{cal, charge}$ values do not.